openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 developers, library designers, and users.

 When generics came along in 2004, it got slightly better -- and a lot worse.
-The "better" part is that autoboxing papered over some of the visible seams (though at a significant cost to the complexity of overload resolution), so we could freely use an `int` where an `Integer` was expected and vice-versa.
-But, this addressed only the surface problem, not the underlying rift; the set of places where we had to be aware of the rift between primitive and reference types grew, because primitives could not be used as generic type parameters.
+Autoboxing papered over some of the visible seams (though at a significant cost to the complexity of overload resolution), so we could freely use an `int` where an `Integer` was expected and vice-versa.
+But this addressed only the surface problem, not the underlying rift; the set of places where we had to be aware of the rift between primitive and reference types grew, because primitives could not be used as generic type parameters.
 Again, this was a pragmatic compromise -- and the only way known at the time to add generics to Java without massive compatibility pain -- but the ongoing tax only grew larger.

 It got worse again when lambdas came along in in 2014.
 Lambdas build heavily on generics, so many of the consequences faced by generics were inherited by